jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - what civil wars and revolutions are.
 - how the same laws of evolution determine our destiny

+## Rear Page Summary version 2

+Do you ever look in the mirror and wonder what's really driving the world around you?
+We all try to motivate ourselves to succeed, to make a difference, and to leave our mark.
+But what if the stories we tell ourselves about who we are and where we're going are holding us back.

+Centuries into civilization we can answer many hard questions.
+Physics, chemistry, geology and other sciences are filled with amazingly accurate predictions, accomplishments and measurements.
+Modern scientists in these fields often need motivation to stay interested rather than overcome huge challenges.
+But fields like politics, economics, and sociology remain shrouded in uncertainty because they are still rooted in mythical thinking.

+In Techvolution, you'll read a groundbreaking new philosophy that changes who you see in the mirror, and correct who is judging you, and therefore where your motivation should come from.
+It all starts be reframing the human experience through the lens of technological evolution.
+By understanding ourselves as "technological beings" in an ongoing story of adaptation and progress, the seemingly intractable problems in fields of politics, economics, and others suddenly become much clearer.

+Through this book, you'll gain a new perspective on the human condition and your place in the grand technological saga unfolding all around you.
+You'll learn:

+• Why freedom and democracy are destined to prevail, no matter the obstacles
+• The true nature of racism, sexism, and elitism - and why they are doomed to fail
+• How the same evolutionary principles that govern the natural world also shape our societies, cultures, and histories
+• What our technological destiny holds, and how to position yourself for the future

+Evolution decides who stays on Earth, and it does not care about our dreams or histories.
+How could it, it doesn't even speak our languages.
+Evolution only cares about the adaptations we control to harness resources.
+By embracing this reality, you'll unlock a new level of understanding and empowerment.
+Join the Techvolution and discover a new way to see the world - and yourself.

+## Rear Page Summary version 3

+Are you tired of the uncertainty and mythical thinking that plagues our understanding of politics, economics, and the human condition?
+In Techvolution, you'll discover a groundbreaking new philosophy that reframes the story of humanity as one of ongoing technological evolution.

+For centuries, the "hard sciences" like physics, chemistry, and astronomy have made remarkable strides, delivering astonishingly accurate predictions and accomplishments.
+Yet the fields that study humanity itself - sociology, anthropology, even economics - remain mired in ambiguity.
+Why is that?

+The answer lies in how we view ourselves.
+Most of us still see the person in the mirror as a purely biological being, shaped by our histories, cultures, and social circumstances.
+But what if we're missing the bigger picture?
+What if the true driver of human progress is not our personal stories, but the technological adaptations that evolution selects for?

+By embracing the reality that we are "technological beings" living in a constant state of evolutionary change, you'll unlock a new level of clarity about the world around you.
+You'll understand:

+• Why freedom and democracy are destined to prevail, no matter the obstacles
+• The true, evolutionary roots of racism, sexism, and other forms of prejudice
+• How the same principles governing the natural world also shape our societies, economies, and histories
+• The technological destiny that awaits humanity, and how to position yourself for the future

+No more relying on mythical thinking or hoping your personal beliefs will sway the tides of progress.
+Techvolution gives you a scientific framework for comprehending the human condition, empowering you to navigate the challenges and opportunities of our technological age.

+Stop looking in the mirror and seeing only yourself.
+Embrace your identity as a technological being, and discover how evolution itself is the true judge of our shared destiny.
+The Techvolution is here - are you ready to be a part of it?

 ## Inner flap

 For centuries, humanity has sought to understand our place in the world through the lens of ideology - the grand belief systems, political philosophies, and cultural narratives we follow, vote for, and even fight over throughout history.
 But what if these human-centric worldviews have obscured the true driving force behind our advancement as a species?

 In Techvolution, we dare to challenge this conventional wisdom, arguing that it is not the stories we believe, but rather the technological evolution we have undergone, that holds the key to comprehending - and harnessing - human civilization.

 Drawing on cutting-edge research and a bold, interdisciplinary approach, the author contends that the evolutionary adaptations that have set us apart from other hominids are not our capacity for language or the rich tapestry of our cultures, but rather our unparalleled ability to create, innovate, and employ tools.
 The tools you use are your defining feature; not gender, ethnicity, or nationality.
-Just as natural selection has shaped the biological world, Techvolution posits that the same evolutionary principles - speciation, adaptation, co-evolution - have remade our species into a full-blown technological one.
+Just as natural selection has shaped the biological world, Techvolution posits that the same evolutionary principles - speciation, adaptation, co-evolution - have remade our species into a technological one.

 Ideologies are just the means we used to connect with you tools.
 Limited technology of ancient times left the cosmos a mystery, thus we required a mythology to make sense of the world our eyes and ears, sun dials and water spouts, was showing us.
-As technology advanced, and our tools got more precise, we could see the world better and thus our mythologies fell to the truth as taugt to us via science.
+As technology advanced, and our tools got more precise, we could see the world better and thus our mythologies fell to the truth as taught to us via science.
 Ideologies change with technology, thus as technology changes, we must be willing to drop old ideologies to pickup new tools.

-We do not let go out old ideologies and identities easily.
+We do not however let go out old ideologies and identities easily.
 Hence we do not let go out old technoloqies easily.
 Hence we fight our own evolution.
 Ignorant of ideologies temporary nature, we have become ever more trapped within the very ideological frameworks we constructed.
 The constant upheaval of political revolutions, economic disruptions, and social unrest, the author argues, is the inevitable byproduct of our attempts to force our technological future into the outdated molds of our ideological past.

-To break free of this cycle, Techvolution offers a revolutionary new approach - one that casts aside the tired dogmas of left and right, capitalism and socialism, in favor of an new philosophy rooted in the empirical realities of how technology has transformed the human condition.
-By aligning our political, economic, and social structures with the fundamental principles governing technological evolution, the author contends we can unleash a new era of equitable and efficient advancement.
+To break free of this cycle, Techvolution offers a ingenious new approach - one that casts aside the tired dogmas of left and right, capitalism and socialism, in favor of an new philosophy rooted in the empirical realities of how technology has transformed the human condition.
+By aligning our political, economic, and social structures with the fundamental principles governing technological evolution, the author contends we can unleash a new era of equitable, efficient, and stable advancement.

 Tackling everything from the origins of human civilization to the existential challenges of the digital age, Techvolution is a sweeping, paradigm-shifting work that will captivate readers across the ideological spectrum.
 Whether you're a student of the social sciences, a policymaker seeking new solutions, or simply someone seeking to understand the forces shaping our collective destiny, this book promises to forever change the way you view the human story.